 The Edge is a generalized concept for the fringe (or edge) of the network, closest to the user.
 CDNs could be considered part of "the Edge" because they store static content at the fringe (edge) of the network.

 Similar to CDNs, Edge servers are distributed to multiple locations around the world.
-But unlike CDNs, which store static content, some Edge servers can run code.
+But unlike CDNs, which store static content, some Edge servers can run small snippets of code.

 This means both caching and code execution can be done at the Edge closer to the user.

-By running code at the Edge, you can move some of the work that was traditionally done client-side or server-side to the Edge (see examples with Next.js here).
-This can make your application more performant because it reduces the amount of code sent to the client, and part of the user's request does not have to go all the way back to the origin server - thus reducing latency.
+By moving some work that was traditionally done client-side or server-side to the Edge, you can make your application more performant because it reduces the amount of code sent to the client, and part of the user's request does not have to go all the way back to the origin server - thus reducing latency.
+See Edge examples with Next.js here.

 Quick Review: Which of the following is not a benefit of running code at the Edge?